telerik/kendo-ui-core/docs/AngularJS/the-grid-widget.md

 ---
-title: Grid Settings
+title: Grid Settings and Usage
-page_title: Grid Settings | AngularJS Directives
+page_title: Grid Settings and Usage | AngularJS Directives
 description: "Learn the tips and tricks about how to use Kendo UI Grid widget in AngularJS."
 slug: grid_settings_angularjs_directives
 position: 4
 ---

-# Grid Settings
+# Grid Settings and Usage

 [The Grid](http://www.telerik.com/kendo-ui/grid) is one of the most complex Kendo UI widgets.
 This article outlines some of its particularities regarding the AngularJS integration supported by Kendo UI.